-CCV courses, in the classroom and online, cover a wide range of discipline areas and are listed on pages 60 - 94.
-Each semester the College publishes a Schedule giving times and locations of courses being offered.
-Descriptions are available online.
+CCV courses, in the classroom and online, cover a wide range of discipline areas and are listed on pages 60 - 92.
+Each semester, the College publishes a Schedule giving times and locations of courses being offered.
+Course descriptions are also available online.